cherbon1/rp_interface/README.md

 # Red Pitaya Interface

+## Disclaimer
+This software was developed to perform a few specific tasks in the lab.
+The software has a fair amount of quirks, that are known but we don't have the patience to solve.
+Here's a non-exhaustive list:
+- Communication to the red pitaya is slow
+- The GUI was added as an afterthought and not planned from the start, and therefore doesn't update when API calls change a parameter
+- On the FPGA side: communication via these self-made GPIO multiplexers is clunky.
+I've since learned how to make proper interfaces between PS and PL, but this works for now
+- The Vivado projects are large and the block diagrams are full of RTL blocks.
+Because of this, the interface is slow and building takes longer than it should.
+Again, I've since learned that there's a better way, but this'll do for now.

+## Red Pitaya Interface

 A central repository for containing red pitaya bitfiles and python interfaces commonly used by our lab.

 List of bitfiles and interfaces: